uvarc/rc-learning/content/courses/containters-for-hpc/building-apptainer.md

 ### Apptainer vs Singularity

 Apptainer is a continuation of the Singularity project.
-Since our migration to Apptainer on Dec 18, 2023, users can now build containers natively on Rivanna.
+Since our migration to Apptainer on Dec 18, 2023, users can now build containers natively on HPC.

 Previous workflow:
 - build Docker container on personal computer
 - upload (push) to a registry
-- download (pull) from registry onto Rivanna
+- download (pull) from registry

 ### Motivation